gonzalez-nunez-uriel/crossouttodo/strategy.md

 ### GET /error/task-not-found

 #### Properties
-Dynamic html, url params
+Dynamic html

 Displays the id of a task that the user attempted to perform an operation on, but the task is missing.
 It explains to the user that the task is missing and what are its options.
 With the exception of **GET /dashboard/task/:id** with some artbitrarily given :id, this is not normal, this means there is some sort of bug in the web app.
 This incident needs to be reported.

+#### Codes
+:id --> the id that the user does not have access to is stored as is in the error-session and used for rendering.

 ### GET /error/bad-task

 #### Properties
-Dynamic html, url params
+Dynamic html

 Page that explains to the user that some information is missing or not properly formatted.
 This information needs to be pertinent to the task just submitted.

 It should display a return to task option, which redirects to **GET /dashboard/new** with the value of the forms as params.
 Is this possible, even if the description is long?
 HTTP being stateless is really bad for desig of this thing.
 How do I save the information of the form so that the user does not have to start over if it made a mistake?

+#### Codes
+missing name, missing summary.

 ## Strategy

-### Stage 1, the database
+### Stage the database

 As usual, it is best to start from the database and move into the front end.
-Start with the user databse since it depends on nothing and others depend on it.
+Start with the user database since it depends on nothing and others depend on it.
 Then go with the sessions database.
 Make the dependency between the sessions and the users.
+Then do the error-session database.
+Then mark the dependencies to the users.
 Then do the tasks, then mark the dependency to the users.
+I think it is best if you create the user, then session, then error-session, then task and then do the assosiations.
 Use the todo app as template to achieve this.
 Test whether everything is working using the rails console.
-After that, reset the database and run a seed that creates all users and their passwords.

 At this point, you should have all models working

-### Stage 2, landing page
+### Stage landing page

 Naturally, start with index.html.
 It is simple.
+Leave the registration link unimplemented.

+### Stage registration

+With the landing page working, proceed to create a registration page at **GET /register**.
+All fields are required.

+### Stage other static misc

-Then go with the FAQ.
+Then go with the FAQ; at **GET /faq**.
 This one will be populated as indicated in the other routes.
 Then proceed with all the error pages.

-At this point, you should have the landing page all ready, the FAQ initial template ready, and have all the static error pages.
+At this point, you should have the landing page all ready, user registration, the FAQ initial template ready, and have all the static error pages.

-### Stage 3, dashbaord
+### Stage dashbaord

 Using the rails console, add some tasks to the user Uriel.
 Now proceed to create the dashboard controller and view as follows:
 1. Create a view with only the control pane.
 Leave all buttons inactive